Completed Projects in 2025-26

 We conducted the floral diversity study across five ranges under the Jhargram CFC project— Jhargram, Manikpara, Gidhni, Lodhasuli and Jamboni.
 Our team visited multiple felling sites within each range and documented plant species diversity in details.
 We focused on understanding how floral diversity has developed over the span of five years, since felling.
 At each site, we recorded species composition, regeneration patterns and the presence of native and invasive species.
 We compared diversity levels across the different felling years to observe ecological recovery and succession trends.

 This forest doesn’t just fall on their route; it also a favourable habitat for them.
 Alongside floral diversity, we addressed the overall biodiversity of the area.
 We added practical, innovative onground implementation strategies to improve the conservation efforts.
-These suggestions focus on real change, not just theory

 Protecting Habitats, Preserving Species Of Bankura’s Changing Landscapes